 Well, I mentioned before that this stock could trade at $50 and still be cheaper than Disney.
 And it could trade at $100 and still be cheaper than Tesla.

-I’m predicting it will be at least a 10-bagger in the months ahead.
+I’m predicting it will be at least a 10-bagger in the years ahead.

 It has that kind of potential.